bchareyre/yade-mpi/doc/sphinx/amazonEC2.rst

 into the terminal.
 There are other options such as using PuTTY, or even a java based terminal on the AWS website.
-You can find the necessary information by navigating to \`\`Instances" in the left menu of the AWS console.
+You can find the necessary information by navigating to ``Instances`` in the left menu of the AWS console.
 Right click on the instance as shown in Fig.
 `fig-connect`_ and click connect.